CocoaPods/CocoaPods/CONTRIBUTING.md

   the reader doesn't have to make guesses.
 Make sure that the purpose and inner logic are either obvious to a reasonably skilled professional, or add a comment that explains it.
+* The message of the commit should be prefixed by the name of the file which is the main focus of the patch enclosed by square brackets (.e.g. `[Installer] install pods`).